 With that said, here’s where letting your beard grow will help.

 You’ll be amazed at how even the patchiest beard can look full, with flawless facial hair coverage over time.
 It’s a total transformation.
-As all those facial hairs in other areas grow it’s literally like natural concealer for your beard.
-Give it time and you too will see the results you want.
+As all those facial hairs in other areas grow, it’s literally like a natural concealer for your beard.
+Give it time, and you too will see the results you want.

 While your patchy beard may not look the best, don’t let it become a reflection on your grooming habits!
 A little trimming here and there can make a world’s difference in how your beard looks as a whole.
 Regardless, if you’re beard is patchy, spotty, or simply not.

 If you aren’t combing or brushing your beard, start doing so.
-When I see men growing out their beards without making sure facial hair lays in the same direction, I’ll be honest, I cringe.
+When I see men growing out their beards without making sure facial hair lies in the same direction, I’ll be honest, I cringe.
 Using a brush is one of the easiest grooming habits you can pick up, and it only takes a few seconds to transform your look.
 Check out the GROW A BEARD Beard Brush & Comb Set on Amazon if you don’t already have a brush.

 All those beard strands shooting in a million different directions aren’t helping your patchy beard.
 The reality is, they are making your problem much worse.
 By combing your facial hair downwards, all those longer strands from other areas of your face are going to work together to fill in all the gaps.

-As much as you want to reach for that Rogain, don’t.
+As much as you want to reach for that Rogaine, don’t.
 It’s not what you need at this point in time.
-I won’t tell about its effectiveness, however, just know when you stop using it, so do your results.
-Imagine how awful it would feel to finally get a full beard then start going backwards.
-When all you had to do in the first place was literally be patience!
+I won’t tell about its effectiveness; however, just know when you stop using it, so do your results.
+Imagine how awful it would feel to finally get a full beard then start going backward.
+When all you had to do in the first place was literally be patient!

 While your genes really do dictate the growth and density of your facial hair.
 All the male grooming products in the world aren’t going to change that.
-Any gunk you apply whether it be ointments, oils, etc. aren’t going to magically make more follicles pop up on your face.
+Any gunk you apply, whether it be ointments, oils, etc. aren’t going to magically make more hair follicles pop up on your face.